 All staff members must work together to provide every camper with a positive summer.
 Playland campers are young and require a professional, nurturing and loving staff.
-A good counselor must lead and learn daily.
+An exceptional counselor must lead and learn daily.
 Counselors should have appropriate expectations for children and other staff members.
-Establish an environment which creates success.
+Establish an environment which fosters success.
 Children must be safe, both physically and emotionally.
 Be certain to put the campers' best interests first.
-Counselors must arrive every day ready to work with the children, prepared to be good role models and to exercise compassion and demonstrate empathy.
-The way a staff member dresses, talks and relates to children and other staff members defines who we are and what we believe.
-We expect that, as a staff member, you will be a positive role model and a constant example to our campers.
+Counselors must arrive every day prepared to be good role models, exercise compassion and demonstrate empathy.
+The way a staff member dresses, speaks and relates to our campers and other staff members defines who we are and what we believe.
+We expect that, as a staff member, you will be a positive role model and a constant good example for our campers.
 All campers deserve a professional, nurturing and loving staff.